 Most homeowners have a plunger near the toilet which represents the extent of their plumbing repair capabilities.
 Plumbing is a tricky issue that often requires specialized tools and equipment that most homeowners do not have the time or expertise to handle on their own.

 While some plumbing issues are a simple fix, others are not and some may be pointing to a much bigger issue.
 A major sewer line repair spells dread for any homeowner.
 The sewer line is the biggest and most important piece of plumbing in your entire home.
 A problem with the sewer line means a problem for the entire household.
-This is why sewer line problems are expensive, inconvenient and stinky (literally).
+This is why sewer line problems are expensive, inconvenient and stinky (literally), and should only be left to highly-trained plumbers.

 Why Do I Need Sewer Repair?